top of page

 Having been raised on a cattle ranch on the banks of the Umpqua River in southwestern Oregon, my upbringing afforded me unique insight into the challenges and opportunities for rural areas.
 My background as a first-generation college student has enhanced my desire to identify, investigate, and address the issues facing communities like the one in which I grew up.

-Today, I am an ABD dual-title PhD Candidate at Pennsylvania State University.
+Today, I am a Postdoctoral Research Associate of Collaborative Governance and Social Marketing at Virginia Tech's Occoquan Watershed Monitoring Lab.
 My research to date has contextualized collective action, public participation and community resilience strategies related to agriculture, natural resources, and the environment.
 I founded the Female Farmer Photovoice Project, the Ag in the Basin Photovoice Project, and am a former research assistant for the Water for Agriculture project.

-I examine the effects of these factors on stakeholder engagement outcomes in order to make natural resource governance more collaborative, inclusive, and equitable.
+I examined the effects of these factors on stakeholder engagement outcomes in order to make natural resource governance more collaborative, inclusive, and equitable.

 The Klamath River Watershed (& the West 2022)